-- Always observe the following points when using a high pressure cleaner/steam jet for cleaning: - o Do not clean any electrical components. - o Do not clean any chrome-plated components. - Never direct the cleaning jet from the nozzle of the high pressure cleaner/steam jet directly towards lubrication and bearing points. - Always maintain a minimum jet distance of 300 mm between the high pressure or steam jet cleaning nozzle and the machine. - Comply with the safety regulations when working with high pressure cleaners.
+- Always observe the following points when using a high pressure cleaner/steam jet for cleaning: - o Do not clean any electrical components. - o Do not clean any chrome-plated components. - Never aim the cleaning jet of the cleaning nozzle of the high pressure cleaner/steam jet directly at lubrication points, bearings, rating plates, warning signs, and stickers. - Always maintain a minimum jet distance of 300 mm between the high pressure or steam jet cleaning nozzle and the machine. - The set pressure of the high-pressure cleaner/steam jet must not exceed 120 bar. - o Comply with the safety regulations when working with high pressure cleaners.